 Best family video games to play in a party

 Then online gaming became more prevalent, which caused different arguments as time went on.
 Gamers are an argumentative and competitive bunch, it’s true.
 Just ask anyone who was forced into a Halo pistol duel to see who was the most skilled.
 But despite all the conflicts, we’ve still managed to keep a sense of community and cooperation throughout the years.
-As such, we’ve come up with a list of family-friendly games below that you can break out at a party for multiplayer fun with your family or friends.
+As such, we’ve come up with a list of family-friendly games below that you can break out at a party for multiplayer fun with your family or friends whenever you are having holidays together.

 Lego Dimensions is next up on our list, and is available on PlayStation 3 and PlayStation 4, Xbox 360 and Xbox One, and the Wii U. If you’ve played any of the other Lego games, then you’ll know exactly what you’re in for with Lego Dimensions, as it feels very similar to the other Lego games.
 If you’ve not played any of them before, then here’s a crash course to the Lego series of games.
 You play as a Lego character, with a partner either online or on the sofa next to you, and have to progress through levels.
 You’ll beat up bad guys, complete puzzles, and build lots of Lego designs along the way.
 Lego Dimensions is a great trip across different franchises, as you can purchase characters and worlds from 27 different franchises and play as their Lego selves.
 It’s always good fun pairing Gandalf and B.A.
 Baracus from the A-Team, to give a random example, and have them cause chaos in a Lego world.
 Recommended for the replayability on offer here with all the different packs available.